 We recommend rolling averages over 12–24 months.
 They smooth seasonal peaks and valleys.

 This method prevents point-in-time figures from skewing the target.
+See also: what happens if my business sale falls through.

 - Analyze accounts receivable and inventory across periods.